Diptonil/raging-coffee/src/main/java/com/ragingcoffee/cachingalgorithms/README.md

 - `LastInFirstOutCache.java` examines this method.

+## Random Replacement Algorithm

+- This algorithm uses the idea of *replacing elements randomly with no associated logic*.
+This may at times provide for a more uniform spread in data eviction from cache.
+This may not be an ideal method to go for as far as caching is concerned in most cases.
+- This certainly should not be chosen at moments when there is uncertainty as to the adoption of a technique.
+Use LFU or LRU in such situations.
+- The linked list data structure has been used to realize the cache.
+- `RandomReplacementCache.java` examines this method.

 ## Issues

 - None of the programs run without having the `Scanner` object open, which issues a linter error that the `Scanner` is not being closed. `NoSuchElementException` is issued in all cases.
 The fix has not yet been found.
 - Due to random element addition from a set of 20 elements into the cache, replication of an element may occur.
 This violates a fundamental principle of cache that a particular element would (obviously) only occupy just one element.
+The fix has not yet been found.